-- Work with U.S. Wheat Associates on advocating before Congress for enforcement of existing trade agreements and on the importance of building new markets. - Preserve and enhance funding levels for export promotion programs (MAP/FMD/ATP). - Engage on infrastructure/transportation policy action that would affect our ability to get the crop to market and U.S. competitiveness in international markets.

-• Collaborate with wheat value chain stakeholders towards implementation of a breadbasket checkoff.
+- Work with U.S. Wheat Associates on advocating before Congress for enforcement of existing trade agreements and on the importance of building new markets. - Preserve and enhance funding levels for export promotion programs (MAP/ FMD/ATP). - Engage on infrastructure/transportation policy action that would affect our ability to get the crop to market and U.S. competitiveness in international markets. - Collaborate with wheat value chain stakeholders towards implementation of a breadbasket checkoff.

-CLIMATE/SUSTAINABILITY/ REGULATORY ISSUES
+CLIMATE/SUSTAINABILITY/REGULATORY ISSUES

-- Engage in climate discussions in a constructive manner to represent wheat growers' interests. - Engage with the USDA, EPA, and FDA to ensure that regulation of new technology is science-based and increases profitability for growers. - Fight against regulatory issues which place undue burden on wheat producers. - Work collaboratively with industry to protect and secure use of crop protection products. - Protect wheat growers' use of EPA approved crop protection tools and defend against unscientific attacks on that ability. - Protect improvements made under the Navigable Waters Protection Rule: Definition of Waters of the United States. - · Lead wheat research advocacy on Capitol Hill.
+- Engage in climate discussions in a constructive manner to represent wheat growers' interests. - Engage with the USDA, EPA, and FDA to ensure that regulation of new technology is science-based and does not negatively impact affordability for growers. - Fight against regulatory issues which place undue burden on wheat producers. - Work collaboratively with industry to protect and secure use of crop protection products. - Protect wheat growers' use of EPA approved crop protection tools and defend against unscientific attacks on that ability. - Protect improvements made under the Navigable Waters Protection Rule: Definition of Waters of the United States.